Who We Are

 Corporate Partner Program: From Nashville-based companies to inbound conference groups from across the globe, Hands On Nashville's Corporate Partner Program works to connect community-minded businesses with opportunities to give back.
 Service opportunities include volunteer placement and custom projects for employee groups.

 Sustainability: Hands On Nashville's Home Energy Savings, Urban Agriculture and Environmental Restoration programs engage volunteers while promoting sustainability in our community.

-Each year, HON's signature events - Hands On Nashville Day, ReCYCLE For Kids and the Mary Catherine Strobel Volunteer Awards - engage and recognize volunteers and meaningful service opportunities.
+Each year, HON's signature events - Hands On Nashville Day and the Mary Catherine Strobel Volunteer Awards - engage and recognize volunteers and meaningful service opportunities.
 Find out more about annual special events.

 Hands On Nashville is a Proud Member of the AmeriCorps National Service Network

 AmeriCorps engages more than 75,000 members in intensive service annually to serve through nonprofit, faith-based, and community organizations at 25,000 locations across the country through organizations.
 These members help communities tackle pressing problems while mobilizing millions of volunteers for the organizations they serve.
 Since 1994, more than 900,000 Americans have provided more than 1.2 billion hours of service to their communities and country through AmeriCorps.
 For more information, visit NationalService.gov.

 AmeriCorps is a program of the Corporation for National and Community Service, a federal agency that engages more than 5 million Americans in service through its AmeriCorps, Senior Corps, Social Innovation Fund, and Volunteer Generation Fund programs, and leads President Barack Obama's national call to service initiative, United We Serve.